Skip to Navigation

 International students will use their ICP-issued Form I-20 to apply for an F-1 Student Visa.
 ICP will provide detailed instructions on how to apply for your F-1 Student Visa and on how successfully enter the country.

-You should apply for your Form I-20 as soon as possible or at the time of application into the program.
+You should apply for your Form I-20 as soon as possible following the accepted admission of your academic application for one of the Full-Time Programs.

-If you are already in the U.S. as an F-1 student at another institution, you must complete a transfer-in form in addition to your Form I-20 application.
-The transfer should only be complete upon acceptance into the program, but the form can be filled out ahead of time.
+If you are already in the U.S. as an F-1 student at another institution, you must complete a transfer-in form after the successful completion of your Form I-20 application.
+You are advised to discuss the transfer process with your current institution.

 Based upon your travel intentions you may or may not need to apply for a new F-1 Student Visa.

-International Students that hold and F-1 Student Visa are solely responsible for maintaining their student status.
+Students that hold an F-1 nonimmigrant status are solely responsible for maintaining their student status.
+As an F-1 student you must:

 • Register for and complete a full course of study.